-ExpanDrive is a Sharepoint client that lets users securely map a drive to their Office 365 account.
+ExpanDrive is a Sharepoint client that lets users securely map a drive to their Microsoft 365 account.
 It integrates directly with your operating system, providing filesystem-level access to all remote files.
 This means you can browse, upload or edit Sharepoint directly from within Finder, Explorer, or any application on your machine.
 Simply put – Sharepoint shows up just like a shared drive.
 ExpanDrive runs on Mac, Windows and Linux – including Ubuntu, Linux Mint, Centos, Redhat, and more.

 ExpanDrive accomplishes this mapping by securely connecting to Microsoft’s Graph API and translating the API into a filesystem for Mac, Windows and Linux.
 Authorization is fully handled by Microsoft.
 It fully integrates with your SSO setup and multi-factor authentication setups like Okta, Duo and Auth0 work seamlessly.